non/spire-time/README.md

 Currently the library focuses on compatibility with [Joda Time](http://www.joda.org/joda-time/).

-This README will eventually have more information.

-Spire-time is provided to you as free software under the MIT license.
+Spire-Time is provided to you as free software under the MIT license.

-### Example
+### Examples

 Here are some basic examples of using this library with Spire: